 Course instructors are responsible for entering student grades on the Banner Self-Service system by the semester deadline as specified by the Office of the Registrar.
-Any grade change must be submitted by the course instructor through the Banner-Self-Service system as well as in writing to the SPH Office of Enrollment and Student Affairs.
+Any change in a student grade must be submitted by the course instructor or SPH departmental chair in writing to the SPH Office of Enrollment and Student Affairs who will then submit the change of grade to the Office of the Registrar.